 Then I grew up and went to the Woman’s College of the University of North Carolina in Greensboro, where I majored in history and economics.
 My involvement in a series of strikes by textile workers at Cone Mills in Greensboro led first to graduate work at Cornell with a master’s degree in Labor Union History and then to several years of union organizing in the South for the International Ladies Garment Workers Union and the Textile Workers Union of America.

-My political work took the form primarily of writing and editing for movement publications, and when I moved from Cambridge to a farm in rural north central Florida, I began writing for the Ocala Star-Banner and Gainesville Sun, then founded the weekly Williston Pioneer, where for ten years I worked 60-80 hours a week, reporting, writing, editing, designing ads, laying out, mailing, and sweeping the floor.
+For these groups, I did a lot of writing and editing; so when I moved from Cambridge to a farm in rural north central Florida, I began writing for the Ocala Star-Banner and Gainesville Sun, then founded the weekly Williston Pioneer, where for ten years I worked 60-80 hours a week, reporting, writing, editing, designing ads, laying out, mailing, and sweeping the floor.

 Then we had a drought, a terrible drought, and the water in abandoned limerock pits on my property dropped…and dropped some more.
 The smallest pit dried up.
 The largest could barely wet the feet of thirsty alligators who gathered from miles around.
 At the height of this drought, my daughter, son-in-law, and eight- and ten-year-old granddaughters came to visit.
 We ran and played in the woods.
 We built a fort of cedar saplings.
 We swung on grapevines and bellowed like Tarzan.
 And we imagined what the evaporating water would reveal when the last of it dried up.
 Old tires?
 Cable?
 A rusty steam shovel?
 A skeleton?
 Emily, the ten-year-old, and I began to write a mystery—lot’s more fun than reporting on city council meetings and high school graduations; so once more I changed occupations.